Gheorghe133/Gheorghe133/README.md

 - 🌱 Currently learning Angular, Node.js, Java and Postgres to enhance my development skills.
 - 💡 I have a keen interest in data analysis, and building cross-platform applications.
-- 📫 You can reach me at dvndis.gheorghe@gmail.com

 ## Languages and Tools